nham/noats/top.md

 $$ \bigcup \{Y \cap U : U \in \mathcal{U} \} = Y \cap (\bigcup \mathcal{U})$$

 The equality holds by the distributive law.
-This is clearly in the subspace topology, since $X$ is a topological space, so the subspace is closed under arbitrar union.
+This is clearly in the subspace topology, since $X$ is a topological space, so the subspace is closed under arbitrary union.
 Ditto for the case of intersection. $\Box$

 Naturally, we should see how our new notion relates to bases.